mireshghallah/shredder-v2-self-supervised/README.md

 # Shredder-v2-self-supervised

 Code to Shredder: Learning Noise Distributions to Protect Inference Privacy, version2, using self-supervision (https://arxiv.org/abs/1905.118140).
-By FatemehSadat Mireshghallah (fmireshg@eng.ucsd.edu)
+By FatemehSadat Mireshghallah (fmireshg@eng.ucsd.edu), in PyTorch.

 In this repository you can find the code to shredder, and also the .npy files created through sampling, so you do not need to run everything from scratch, you can use the pre-existing ones.